 In 1933, newspapers throughout Australia reported a proposal to solve Russia’s meat shortage by importing Australian emus, “providing the proletariat with ample supplies of succulent and savoury meat”.
 It suggested the birds would readily adapt themselves to the conditions on the South Russian steppes.
 Other reports claimed that both a kangaroo and an emu farm had been established in Moscow.

-The fate of the Russian venture is unclear but it took another four decades before anyone made a serious attempts to farm emus in Australia.
-Most sources claim our first commercial emu farm was set up by two Swiss families around 260 km north east of Perth.
+The fate of the Russian venture is unclear but it took another four decades before anyone made a serious attempt to farm emus in Australia.
+Most sources claim our first commercial emu farm was set up by two Swiss families around 260 km northeast of Perth.
 It was not successful and operated for only three years.

 In 1976 a government-backed emu farm began operating at Wiluna, on the edge of the Gibson Desert in WA.
 The farm was run by Applied Ecology Limited, a Federal Government-funded company established to research and develop viable projects in remote areas compatible with Aboriginal and Torres Strait Islander culture.
 The farm was handed over to the local Ngangganawili Aboriginal Community in 1981.
 A second commercial farm was approved at Mt.
 Gibson in 1985.

 A former manager of the Wiluna farm now runs what he claims to be the world’s oldest still-operating emu farm in the world at Toodyay, 85 km northeast of Perth.
 There are now emu farms in most Australian states, as well as in many countries around the world, including North America, Peru and China.
 They have had varying success.
 In the early 1990s, a number of schemes promoted emu farming and by 1996 there were more than 50o emu farms in Australia.
 However, the schemes vastly over-estimated the demand for emu meat and other products and most collapsed.